 13. Which of the following two actions is more relevant?
 [Motive Urgency – Demand on something with pressing necessity]

-A. Mary tells you that you have ran out of eggs when you wanted to make a hard boiled egg sandwich.
+A. Mary tells you that you have run out of eggs when you wanted to make a hard boiled egg sandwich.

-B. Mary tells you that you have ran out of peanut butter when you wanted to make a peanut butter sandwich.
+B. Mary tells you that you have run out of peanut butter when you wanted to make a peanut butter sandwich.

 C. Equally relevant.